-Our business affairs are managed under the direction of our board of directors, which is currently comprised of six members and will be reduced to five members as of the annual meeting of stockholders.
-Mr. Ron Louks has notified us that he will not be standing for reelection to our board of directors; he will continue as the Company's Chief Operating Officer.
-Four of our current directors, who are also nominees for election at the annual meeting, qualify as independent within the meaning of such term as set forth in the listing standards of The Nasdaq Global Select Market, or Nasdaq.
+Our business affairs are managed under the direction of our board of directors, which is currently comprised of five (5) members and will be reduced to four (4) members as of the annual meeting.
+Mr. Michael S. Sitrick has notified us that he will not be standing for reelection to our board of directors.
+Four (4) of our current directors, three (3) of which are also nominees for election at the annual meeting, qualify as independent within the meaning of such term as set forth in the listing standards of The Nasdaq Global Select Market ("Nasdaq").
 At each annual meeting of stockholders, the terms of each of our incumbent directors expire.
-The five directors elected at the annual meeting will serve from the time of election and qualification until the earliest of the next annual meeting of stockholders following such election or their resignation or removal.
+The four (4) directors elected at the annual meeting will serve from the time of election and qualification until the earliest of the next annual meeting of stockholders following such election, or until their respective successors are duly elected and qualified or their earlier resignation or removal.

-The following table sets forth the names, ages as of April 13, 2020 and certain other information for each of the directors with terms expiring at the annual meeting, including Mr. Ron Louks who will not be standing for reelection, and also our five nominees for election as a director at the annual meeting:
+The following table sets forth the names, ages as of April 18, 2022 and certain other information for each of the directors with terms expiring at the annual meeting, including Mr. Sitrick who will not be standing for reelection, and also our four (4) nominees for election as a director at the annual meeting:

 Name Age Position Director Since

 Patrick Soon-Shiong, M.D., FRCS (C), FACS.
-67 Chairman, Chief Executive Officer and Director 2010
+69 Chairman, Chief Executive Officer and Director 2010

-Michael S. Sitrick (1)(2) 72 Director 2016
+Michael S. Sitrick (1)(2) 74 Director 2016

-Kirk K. Calhoun (1)(2) 76 Director 2016
+Kirk K. Calhoun (1)(2) 78 Director 2016

-Michael Blaszyk (1)(2) 67 Director 2015
+Michael Blaszyk (1)(2) 69 Director 2015

-Ron Louks 55 Director and Chief Operating Officer 2018
+Deanna Wise (1) 53 Director 2020

-Deanna Wise 51 Director 2020
+(1) Member of our audit committee

-- (1) Member of our audit committee - (2) Member of our compensation committee
+(2) Member of our compensation committee